Child care is a community issue.

-- We need to make child care accessible to ALL Iowans, including those who live and work in underserved rural areas.
+- Affordable, quality child care needs to be accessible to ALL Iowans, including those who live and work in underserved rural areas.

-- Not only do we need to increase access to everyday child care for working parents, we need more nontraditional options for parents who work outside of the 9-5 schedule, including early-morning and late-night shift workers, as well as parents who attend school.
+- Nontraditional options need to exist for parents who work outside of the 9-5 schedule, including early-morning and late-night shift workers, as well as parents who attend school.

-- We need to make child care more affordable, while ensuring that providers earn a fair and livable wage.
+- Child care needs to be more affordable while also ensuring that providers still earn a fair and livable wage.

-Building Community Child Care Solutions is a state-wide initiative led by IWF that was created to explore the tactics and strategies that can help communities tackle a range of child care-related issues.
+IWF’s first initiative, Building Community Child Care Solutions, is a state-wide effort created to explore the tactics and strategies that can help communities tackle a range of issues relating to child care.

 - Building new and expanding existing child care centers.

 - Encouraging local businesses to expand and/or add child care benefits, including offering in-house care to workers.

 - Working with community colleges to inform and educate the next generation of child care providers.